 - When cooking, use the rings at the back of the cooker and turn saucepan handles towards the back, so they can’t be grabbed by little fingers.

 - When you’ve finished using your iron or hair straighteners, put them out of reach while they cool down.
 Make sure your child can’t grab the flex while you’re using them.

 Babies can drown in as little as 5cm (two inches) of water.
-Drowning is one of the commonest causes of children’s death – it’s often silent so you won’t necessarily hear any noise or struggle.
+Drowning is one of the commonest causes of child death – it’s often silent, so you won’t necessarily hear any noise or struggle.

-- Stay with your baby all the time that they're in the bath.
+- Baths are the commonest place for babies and young children to drown.
+Stay with your baby or toddler the whole time they're in the bath.
 Never leave them for a moment, even if there’s an older brother or sister in the bath with them.

 - If you use a bath seat, remember that it’s not a safety device.
 You still need to stay with your baby all the time.